 Here are four key areas where you can save with a tiny house

 Mortgages or rents: the biggest area in which a tiny house might save you money is in rent and mortgage costs.
 You can buy a tiny house with a smaller loan that may have lower interest rates.
-You can also purchase units on a rent to buy scheme that offers an affordable pathway to ownership.
+You can also purchase units on low deposit finance that offers an affordable pathway to ownership.

 Building and renovation costs: transportable houses are built off-site to standard or slightly customised plans.
 This is substantially cheaper than building your own house or renovating.
 Units are built in a controlled environment, which means building runs to time with no unexpected costly issues.